-Conditional Share Capital (within the Capital Band)
+Conditional Share Capital

-Pursuant to the Issuer's Articles of Association, as in force as of the date of this Prospectus, the Issuer may increase its share capital by a maximum amount of CHF 76,867.52 through the issuance of a maximum of 7,686,752 fully paid-up Shares with a par value of CHF 0.01 (which represents approx. 4.8 % of the outstanding share capital as of the date of this Prospectus) out of conditional share capital (within the capital band).
+Pursuant to the Issuer's Articles of Association, as in force as of the date of this Prospectus, the Issuer may increase its share capital by a maximum amount of CHF 74,432.50, through the issuance of a maximum of 7,443,250 Shares (which represents approx. 5 % of the outstanding share capital as of the date of this Prospectus) out of conditional share capital.
 These shares are reserved for the exercise of option or conversion rights which were granted on a stand-alone basis or in connection with bonds or other debt financing instruments by the Issuer or any of its subsidiaries.
-The conditional share capital was introduced at the last Annual General Meeting on March 28, 2023.
+The relevant provision of the Issuer's Articles of Association (article 2(4)) reads as follows (non-binding translation of the original and binding German version of the Articles of Association):